 As a designer, I am interested in building bridges between the sciences and the arts to facilitate the understanding of the world within and around us.

 Science museums often seem the perfect scenario to look at the productive romance between art and science as two complementary ways of thinking, which is what brought me to become, for the past several years, a pivotal member of the opening team at the Phillip and Patricia Frost Museum of Science—which opened in May of 2017 in Miami, FL and welcomed over 900,000 guests during its first year.
 Among other projects, I led the curatorial and creative efforts during the development of the cutting-edge 67-foot Frost Planetarium; and the permanent Feathers to the Stars exhibition, about the past, present and future of flight.
 And, co-led the temporary LASERsHOW installation, part science demonstration, part soundscape, sculpture and laser show; and the LATE@Frost Science event series for a more sophisticated museum audience with an interest in science and art.

 My work has been published in leading international journals and conferences on the fields of museums, scientific research, and art.
 I have developed informal science education exhibitions and programs for institutions such as the Florida Museum, the NASA Florida Space Grant Consortium and Telefónica, have co-founded award winning design studio ODDS, and have been featured in both radio and television.
 Finally, I am an expert on multilingual communication in museum settings.

-Some of my free time is devoted to bicycle advocacy and SBRTraining, a revolutionary swimming, cycling, running, and triathlon training software.
+Besides parenting Ona, my free time is devoted to the outdoors, bicycle advocacy, and SBRTraining, a revolutionary swimming, cycling, running, and triathlon training software.